orsenthil/senthil.learntosolveit.com-deploy/posts/2023/10/21/medical-journal-paper-on-stroke.rst

 and understood this paper using tools like `Fermat's Library`_, `histre` for annotation and ChatGPT to understand medical terms.

-Stroke was attributed to hypertension and an insult to psychology when patients with hypertension were subjected to hospital care for the first time.
-The prevention is possible by thickening the blood and working to reduce the hyper tension factors.
+Stroke was attributed to hypertension and psychological stress when patients with hypertension were subjected to hospital care for the first time.
+Prevention is possible by improving blood viscosity and addressing factors contributing to hypertension.

 .. _`Fermat's Library`: https://fermatslibrary.com/p/fa8e26bd
 .. _`histre`: https://histre.com/